 Clown Music By D.I.
 Jolly

-It was late Thursday evening when Billy finished the letter to himself, just in time to get ready and head out.
+It was Thursday evening when Billy finished the letter to himself, just in time to get ready and head out.
 During the summer, the meetings were held in a high-school, which was always too brightly lit for his taste.
 It made the whole world seem to clear and too exposed.
 But, when he thought about it, it also made a weird kind of sense.
-The host was a nice, un-threatening guy who had a certain charm, but his personality came across as thin, and Billy could never work out why he did what he did.
-But there he was, week after week, smiling and making bad coffee which Billy poured into a Styrofoam cup.
+The host was a nice, an un-threatening guy who had a certain charm, but his personality came across as thin, and Billy could never work out why he did what he did.
+But there he was, week after week, smiling and making the bad coffee.
+Which Billy poured into a Styrofoam cup before taking a seat.
 Their homework had been to write a letter to their past selves, telling them a bit about who they’d grown up to be.
-It was specifically left vague for people to be as open as they wanted, or could be.
+It was specifically left vague so that people could be as open or closed as they wanted.
 As the letters started being read out, Billy found himself thinking he might have misunderstood the assignment.
-Everyone else seemed to have written a list of justifications for bad behaviour, for decisions that had made sense at the time.
-They explained specific instances from their own point of view.
+Everyone else seemed to have written a list of justifications for bad behaviour, for decisions that had made sense at the time, and explained specific instances from their own points of view.
 When it came time for him to read, he thought about just shaking his head and lying, saying he hadn’t finished.
 But he had started attending the meetings to change something, to not be the person he was, so he sipped the stale coffee and unfolded his letter.